Koukyosyumei/AIJack/README.md

 https://arxiv.org/abs/1708.06131

 Although the author created adversarial examples against SVM with linear kernel,\
-I implemented the attacker against RBF kernel.
+I also implemented the attacker against RBF and poly kernel.
 The target model is SVM with the RBF kernel which is trained for binary classification between "3" and "7" of mnist.
 The performance of the model is as follows.